mhalcrow/markdown-cv/index.md

 ## Miscellaneous

-I have performed thousands of technical interviews at both Google and Snowflake for senior and staff individual contributors and for first- and second-line engineering managers.
+I have performed over a thousand technical interviews at both Google and Snowflake for senior and staff individual contributors and for first- and second-line engineering managers.

 I am an inventor on over 15 issued patents.